 This summer we’re featuring two of my favorite single origin coffees, Ethiopian Yirgacheffe, and Guatemala Antigua.
 We just received a small amount of Ethiopian Guji G1 that I look forward to sampling.
 More on this batch when we’ve evaluated it.
-This summer we’re featuring Latin American coffees, for example, Brazilian Chololat is the most popular item from our coffee importer, and it always exceeds expectations.
+This summer we’re featuring Latin American coffees, for example, Brazilian Chololat is the most popular item from our coffee importer.

 Here are the information cards for each of 2020’s featured single origin coffees.

 Let’s have a look at our regularly-featured coffees.

 Yirgacheffe is a town in the Sidamo region in the Gedeo Zone of Southern Nations of Ethiopia.
 This region is considered the birthplace of coffee

 A bright, medium- to light-bodied coffee with winy, berry undertones, distinct floral tones in the aroma, an intense and complex flavor that is clean and flowery, and a vibrant finish.

 Ethiopian Yirgacheffes reveal hints of chocolate and fragrant notes of citrus, perhaps tangerine, and also nutty.
 Finer Yirgacheffes may have a charming toasted coconut aroma.

 Ethiopian beans are smaller than most coffee beans, and benefit from precise roasting.
 We roast Ethiopia Yirgacheffe to full city roast, to fully develop the flavor.
 It also tastes delicious roasted a little darker, we often serve it as espresso.